-When you are treated using systematic desensitization, you are gradually exposed to situations involving the fear over time.
+Each of these is used to reduce the response to and source of the fear.When you are treated using systematic desensitization, you are gradually exposed to situations involving fear over time.
 Let's imagine that a person has a fear of water.
 The first therapy session might be about the concept of water.
 It may involve looking at water or talking about water.
 Then, a person might visit a pool or a small lake or pond.
 The next session might include a lake or a larger body of water (and so on).
 This is a very gradual process that is designed to help the person face their fears over time until they begin to lose the fear.

 "Genna gets down to your core fears and addresses them in an understanding, empathetic manner.
 She has helped me through a very difficult time and has given very valuable, practical advice time and time again.
 What I like about Genna is that she participates and helps you think of different solutions."